FALL FY 18 PROGRAM ANNOUNCEMENT

 - Technology has a high likelihood of retaining economic impact in Utah once it leaves the university

-- Research jobs will be created in the state
+- Potential high-paying jobs will be created in the state

 Score 3 on Economic Impact